vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-19-ML_Kaggle_DSB_1.md

 - specs.csv -  the specification of the various event types
 - test.csv - the test set

-and were asked to predict the level of accuracy of a user completing an in-app assessment.
+and were asked to build a multi-classifier which predicts the level of accuracy of a user completing an in-app assessment.
+The outcomes in this competition were grouped into 4 groups (labeled accuracy_group in the data):

+3: the assessment was solved on the first attempt <br/>
+2: the assessment was solved on the second attempt <br/>
+1: the assessment was solved after 3 or more attempts <br/>
+0: the assessment was never solved <br/>

-Submissions were evaluated on based on the quadratic weighted kappa, which measures the agreement between two outcomes.
+Submissions were evaluated based on the quadratic weighted kappa, which measures the agreement between two outcomes (i.e. between the actual outcome and our prediction).

 # Index:
 1. Data Exploration